automatic-ripping-machine/automatic-ripping-machine/CONTRIBUTING.md

 If you find a bug, please delete the existing log for that rip, change the log level to DEBUG in your arm.yaml file and then run the rip again to get a clean log for analysis.
 You can drag and drop the log onto an issue comment to attach it to the issue.

 Also, since ARM relies on software such a HandBrake and MakeMKV try running those programs manually to see if it's an issue there.
-If you run ARM in DEBUG mode you should be able to see the exact call out to each program.
+If you run ARM in DEBUG mode you should be able to see the exact call-out to each program.

 When submitting a bug, enhancement, or feature request please indicate if you are able/willing to make the changes yourself in a pull request.